Staff and Fellows

 Alba has worked at the BSR since 1993 and currently looks after the north wing studios and study bedrooms in the east wing.

-Cooks: Giuseppe Parente, Dharma Wijesiriwardana
+Cooks: Luca Albanese, Dharma Wijesiriwardana

-Peppe started at the British School at Rome in 1999.
-Since 2002 he has also been responsible for the technical equipment of the Sainsbury Lecture Theatre.
+Peppe started working at the BSR in 1999.
+Since 2002 he has been responsible also for the technical equipment of the Sainsbury Lecture Theatre.

-Waiter/Porter: Antonio Palmieri
+Residence Assistant: Antonio Palmieri

-Dr Joan Barclay Lloyd
+Joan Barclay Lloyd

 The architecture and decoration of medieval churches and monasteries in Rome, c.
 1050-c.
 1320